pcubillos/pyratbay/docs/atmosphere_modeling.rst

         </details>

-     Copy this configuration file to your local folder and then can generate a temperature profile from the command line, or interactively, as in the following script:
+     Copy this configuration file to your local folder.
+Then users can generate temperature profiles, either from an interactive python session, as in the following script:

      .. code-block:: python